webhintio/hint/docs/contributor-guide/how to/rule.md

 ### Creating an external rule

 The easiest wait to create a new rule that will be distributed outside `sonarwhal` is via the CLI parameter `--new-rule`.
-You have 2 options:
+You have several options such as:

 * Using `sonarwhal` as a global package: